Categories

 Managing Director of Lazard and CEO of Lazard French Bank after having personified BRED for more than ten years, Olivier Klein continues his teaching and his work as an author.
 A few months ago, he published “Crises and Changes: Small Banking Lessons”.
 A read which is easy to follow and to be relished.

-Olivier Klein’s career, like his works, is, in many respects, an example of a successful “transition” and can enlighten us on the importance of this idea.
+Olivier Klein’s career, like his works, is, in many respects, an example of a successful “transfer” and can enlighten us on the importance of this idea.

 First, because his career and his approach in his macroeconomics articles show us how practice is enriched by scientific processes and models produced by research.
 When reading his book, we see clearly that there is no action that is not carried out without reference to clear knowledge.
 Chris Argyris, a Harvard professor and one of the theorists of organisational learning, spoke of “a theory of use”.
 Thus, practice, if it cannot resolve to “fit” into a single paradigm, necessarily relies on models, on theories.